fnune/fnune.github.io/_posts/2016-04-16-guide-to-css-filters.markdown

 #### More effects Vol. I: drop-shadow

-There are two more functions you can do with the CSS filter property other than the ones I’ve included in my little program up there.
+There are two more functions you can do with the CSS filter property other than the ones I've included in my little program up there.
 One of them is an effect very similar to box-shadow.
-It’s called drop-shadow and the syntax goes as follows:
+It's called drop-shadow and the syntax goes as follows:

 ```css
 img {